CloudBindle/bindle/README.md

 all without having to code anything that is cloud-specific.
 Because the process is so generic we can use it to support a wide variety of in-house software projects and use cases.
-For example, some projects use SeqWare-Vagrant to create automated test environments, others use it to create workflow development environments, data processing environments, or even production system installs.
+For example, some projects use Bindle to create automated test environments, others use it to create workflow development environments, data processing environments, or even production system installs.